 Since my aunt introduced me to quilting in the late 90's, quilts have fascinated me.
 Making them, looking at them, reading about them and designing them.
 Fabric calls at me from the isles of the store - "Make something out of me!"
 Sewing fills a creative outlet for me and most of all, makes me happy!

 In general though, my quilts are usually wall hangings and table runners, things that don't take too long to make.
 With time spread between family, home, the outdoors, work and quilting, I need projects that I can finish easily enough.
+Thus my new patterns are mostly based on quick, easy, and not too much fabric - 1/4 yard will do it.

 Thank you for following along and sharing with me your projects, ideas and knowledge!